Neurology Billing Services in Ohio

 Every OH payer has specific rules for neurology claims.
 Here's how we navigate them.

-Medical Mutual of Ohio / Anthem Neurology Claims
+Medical Mutual of Ohio (statewide) and Anthem BCBS Neurology Claims

-Medical Mutual of Ohio / Anthem processes the largest share of Ohio commercial neurology claims.
+Medical Mutual of Ohio (statewide) and Anthem BCBS processes the largest share of Ohio commercial neurology claims.
 We know their OH specific fee schedules, prior authorization requirements for neurology procedures, and their appeal timelines when claims are denied.
 Nerve conduction and needle EMG have separate code families that must be coordinated.

-Ohio Medicaid routes neurology patients through 6 managed care plans: CareSource, Buckeye Health Plan, Molina, and 3 more.
+Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) routes neurology patients through 7 managed care plans: CareSource, Buckeye Health Plan, Molina Healthcare of Ohio, and 4 more.
 Each MCO has its own neurology authorization and billing rules that we manage.

-CGS Administrators processes Medicare neurology claims in Ohio with its own Local Coverage Determinations.
-We navigate CGS Administrators's policies around eeg variant selection to prevent medical necessity denials.
+CGS Administrators (Jurisdiction 15) processes Medicare neurology claims in Ohio with its own Local Coverage Determinations.
+We navigate CGS Administrators (Jurisdiction 15)'s policies around eeg variant selection to prevent medical necessity denials.

 Denial Prevention for Ohio Neurology